 The St. Johns County School District (SJCSD) is committed to providing students and staff a next generation learning environment in which every student has access to learning experiences and instruction designed around communication, collaboration, creativity, and critical thinking.
 Furthermore, the District is committed to immersing our students in the creation of knowledge and empowering our students to discover and innovate.

-To expand the integration of Technology use in the classroom, the District will begin a pilot that promotes the use of student owned mobile devices in school otherwise called a BYOD program.
+To expand the integration of technology use in the classroom, the District began a pilot in 2016-17 that promotes the use of student owned mobile devices in school called the BYOD program.

 Participation by students in the BYOD program is NOT required.
 Personally owned devices are a supplement to the equipment already in use in the classroom.
 BYOD is an optional program; parents are not required to purchase a device.
 When electronic devices are used to enhance learning in the classroom, students without a personal device will be provided access to an appropriate district-owned device based on availability or provided with an alternative way of completing the activity.